-Market, is the business side of Antique Jewelry Investing, and includes basic understanding of world economics, geopolitical economics, for instance, one would factor in political instability, (instability in South Africa is probably going to affect the diamond prices world wide and so on...)
+Market, is the business side of Antique Jewelry Investing and includes a basic understanding of the principles of world economics, geopolitical economics, for instance, one would factor in political instability (instability in South Africa is probably going to affect the diamond prices world wide and so on...)

-The difference between a collector and the investor in a nutshell; you are a collector as long as you intend to keep your jewels, and you are an investor the minute you decide that you intend to buy and then sell with a profit.
-Many Jewelry Investors, are also collectors and keep the pieces they are especially fond of, for their own collection.
+The difference between a collector and the investor is this... you are a collector as long as you intend to keep your jewellery and you are an investor the minute you decide that you intend to buy and sell for profit.
+Most Jewelry Investors are also collectors and keep the pieces they are especially fond of for their own personal collection.

 Elizabeth Taylor was one of the great jewelry collectors of modern times.

-Whether you want to invest in jewelry or collect jewelry, you need to develop some market intelligence before you depart with your cash and this is the reason we created this website about Investing in Antique Jewelry.
+Whether you want to invest in jewelry or collect jewelry, or both, you need to develop some market intelligence before you part with your hard earned cash and this is the reason I created this website about Investing in Antique Jewelry.

-When you sit down and think about it, there's quite a big difference between a collector and a Jewelry investor, but the one denominator common to both Jewelry collector and investor is a passion for beautiful Jewelry and gems.
+When you sit down and think about it, there's quite a big difference between a collector and a Jewelry investor, but the one denominator common to both Jewelry collector and investor is a passion for excellence and beauty.